pierangeloc/programs-as-data/presentation/deckset.md

   purchase.shop.country == Country.China && purchase.shop.categories.contains(ShopCategory.Electronics))
 ```

-^ But our PO told us that this rule would become more complex over time
+^ But our PO told us that this rule would become more complex over time, so let's prepare our language to model mode complex rules.
+We follow exactly the same approach we followed in the healthckeck example

 ---